After Timeout Plays - Example 2

 Additionally, 2 can fill the right low post after setting the screen.

-After Timeout Plays - Example 2 - STEP 3: <div>If 4 does not receive the ball, then 2 could cut to the top via <a href="https://hoopstudent
+Basketball play after timeout plays - example 2 , step 3: <div>if 4 does not receive the ball, then 2 could cut to the top via <a href="https://hoopstudent

 If 4 does not receive the ball, then 2 could cut to the top via elevator screens set by 1 and 5.
 Furthermore, 5 could slip the screen as well.